 Hades, developed by Supergiant Games, has taken the gaming world by storm with its unique blend of action, storytelling, and character progression.
 As players navigate the treacherous underworld, battling mythical creatures and forging alliances with ancient gods, a question often arises: Is Hades a roguelike or a roguelite?
 The distinction between these two subgenres of role-playing games may seem subtle, but it’s a topic that has sparked passionate debate among gamers.

 Roguelike games are characterized by procedural generation, permadeath, and turn-based gameplay, often presenting a high level of difficulty.
+(Even the multiplayer roguelike is difficult.)
 They typically offer a unique experience with each playthrough, as levels, enemies, and items are randomly generated.
 Roguelites, on the other hand, maintain some of these elements but often include persistent progression, allowing players to retain certain abilities or items between runs.

 The confusion between roguelike and roguelite often stems from the blurred lines between these two categories.
 As the gaming industry evolves, developers are experimenting with various mechanics, leading to a fusion of traditional elements with modern twists.
 This has resulted in a spectrum where games may possess characteristics of both roguelikes and roguelites, making classification more complex.